-Florida Official Annabelle Lima-Taub: Rep. Tlaib Could ‘Blow Up Capitol Hill’
+Florida Official Annabelle Lima-Taub: Representative Tlaib Could ‘Blow Up Capitol Hill’

-An elected city commissioner in Florida lent her name to an online petition to remove Rep. Rashida Tlaib from office, appending a statement that expressed concern about the Muslim Congresswoman might “become a martyr and blow up Capitol Hill.”
+An elected city commissioner in Florida lent her name to an online petition to remove Rep. Rashida Tlaib from office, appending a statement that expressed concern about the Muslim congresswoman might “become a martyr and blow up Capitol Hill.”

 As reported by the South Florida Sun-Sentinel, Hallandale Beach City Commissioner Annabelle Lima-Taub signed the WhiteHouse.gov petition, which calls for “The removal of Rashida Tlaib (D-MI) from office, do [sic] to inappropriate and unstable actions becoming of a congresswoman.”
 The petition had been signed by 120,000 people as of Thursday morning, and it goes on to say that Tlaib “is unfit to be a congresswoman.
-Her rude display and lack of respect for our sitting President was uncalled for.
+Her rude display and lack of respect for our sitting President was [sic] uncalled for.
 Her immediate removal from her seat is just and warranted.
-Do to her hatred towards our president, I feel she is a national security threat.”
+Do [sic] to her hatred towards our president, I feel she is a national security threat.”

-In signing the petition, Lima-Taub wrote “Proudly signed… A Hamas-loving anti-Semite has NO place in government!
+In signing the petition, Lima-Taub wrote, “[p]roudly signed… A Hamas-loving anti-Semite has NO place in government!
 She is a danger and [I] would not put it past her to become a martyr and blow up Capitol Hill.”

-Tlaib, a Democrat from Michigan who is of Palestinian descent, was sworn into Congress earlier this, joining Minnesota’s Ilhan Omar as the first two Muslim women in Congress.
-She made news her first week in Congress when she referred to President Trump with an expletive while calling for his impeachment.
+Tlaib, a Democrat from Michigan who is of Palestinian descent, was sworn into Congress earlier this year, joining Minnesota’s Ilhan Omar as the first two Muslim women in Congress.
+She made news her first week in Congress when she referred to President Trump with an expletive while calling for his impeachment, per Inquisitr.

 Other city commissioners in Hallandale Beach criticized the comments, with her fellow commissioner Michele Lazarow calling the comments “indefensible and a black eye for Hallandale Beach.”